 Mrs. Sobel presents a three-week-long curriculum, Adolescent Depression Awareness Program (ADAP), to Ninth Grade students.
 The curriculum demystifies mental illness, identifies warning signs of depression in teenagers, and augments discussion about how to seek support for oneself or a friend who might be struggling.

-Angela Hampton is the Lower Campus School Nurse and has been at PBDA since 2020.
+Angela Hampton has been at PBDA since 2020.
 Having graduated with a B.S.N from Indiana State University, she is a Registered Nurse and holds the certification in BLS, ACLS, First Aid, Combat Medic, Reiki, Battlefield Acupuncture, and Bloodborne Pathogen Training.
-She is a United States Army Veteran serving during wartime at Walter Reed Army Medical Center in D.C..
-She served with the American Red Cross in Korea and Germany as an OR/ER Nurse, and is the parent of Thierry 2030 and Milan Hampton 2032.
+She is a United States Army Veteran serving during wartime at Walter Reed Army Medical Center in D.C.
+Angela served with the American Red Cross in Korea and Germany as an OR/ER Nurse, and is the parent of Thierry 2030 and Milan Hampton 2032.

-The registered school nurse, Ms. Carrie Pateman (’92), provides a student-centered approach to care for all students, from Pre-Primary to Ninth Grade.
-As an active participant on the Student Success Team, the nurse contributes essential medical information relative to student progress and success.
+Carrie Pateman (’92) is an active participant on the Student Success Team, contributing essential medical information relative to student progress and success.
 In addition, she provides first aid and injury care to students; provides nursing assessments and counseling referrals, when appropriate; maintains student health records; administers medications to students prescribed by a medical doctor; counsels parents on child-specific health needs; develops and conducts group education sessions to address health topics that include sleep habits, healthy nutrition and exercise; and more.